Instabilities of a Generalized Gross-Neveu Quantum Criticality

-The three-point function $v$ obeys a set of self-consistent Bethe–Salpeter equations, illustrated in Fig.\ref{fig:BS}a), from which $h_\cS$ can be extracted.
-In the conformal limit, we may ignore the first diagram on the right hand side and we obtain, \begin{widetext}
+Crucially, the three-point functions can be self-consistently determined by the Bethe-Salpeter equations, shown in Fig.~\ref{fig:BS}.
+In the IR, the bare diagrams on the right hand side are irrelevant, and they reduce to, \begin{widetext}

-\end{widetext} where the kernel $K^{sc}$ denotes the addition of a bosonic ladder to the three-point function, as illustrated in the rightmost diagram of Fig.\ref{fig:BS}a).
+\end{widetext} Here the kernels $K^{sc}$ and $K^n$ denote the insertion of a ladder rung to the three-point functions $u$ and $v$ respectively.
+While the superconducting kernel $K^{sc}$ consists of a single boson ladder rung, that of the normal kernel $K^n$ consists of a sum of a boson ladder rung $K^b$ and a fermion ladder rung $K^f$.

-Crucially, Eq.\eqref{eq:BS_sc} indicates that $v^s$ must be an eigenfunction to the kernel $K^{sc}$, with the eigenvalue 1.
-Applying Eqs.\eqref{eq:greens} and \eqref{eq:v_S} to Eq.\eqref{eq:BS_sc}, we find that $v^s$ is indeed an eigenfunction with the eigenvalue,
+Crucially, Eq.\eqref{eq:BS_all} indicates that the three point functions $u$ and $v$ are eigenfunctions to the kernels $K^{sc}$ and $K^n$, respectively, with unit eigenvalues.
+Indeed, inserting Eqs.\eqref{eq:greens} and \eqref{eq:uv} to Eq.\eqref{eq:BS_all}, we find that $u$ and $v$ are eigenfunctions, with the eigenvalues,